KhartesViewer/khartes/README.md

 that allows users to interactively explore, and then segment, the data volumes created by high-resolution X-ray tomography of the Herculaneum scrolls.

-Khartes is written in Python; it uses PyQt5 for the user interface, numpy and scikit for efficient computations, pynrrd to read and write NRRD files (a data format for volume files), and OpenCV for graphics operations.
+Khartes is written in Python; it uses PyQt5 for the user interface, numpy and scipy for efficient computations, pynrrd to read and write NRRD files (a data format for volume files), and OpenCV for graphics operations.

 The main emphasis of khartes is on interactivity and a user-friendly GUI; no computer-vision or machine-learning algorithms are currently used.

-The current version is really an alpha-test version; it is being provided to get some early user feedback.
+The video below provides an introduction to khartes.

-The only documentation at this point is the video below.
 Note that it begins with an "artistic" 60-second intro sequence which contains no narration, but which quickly highlights some of khartes' features.
 After the intro, the video follows a more traditional format, with a voiceover and a demo.
 The entire video